disdi/proposal/src/arch/components.md

 ## Gateware

-We use Litex framewrok to program VexRiscv-SMP CPU Risc-V SOC on the iCEBreaker FPGA  that can be programmed from C language.
+We use Litex framework to program VexRiscv-SMP CPU Risc-V SOC on the iCEBreaker FPGA  that can be programmed from C language.

 ![ Litex ](../images/litex.svg)

 ## Firmware

+C language based device driver is used to program SPI interface that connects to CAN bus via MCP25625 and Ehternet via  ENC424J600.

 ## Application

+Service to signal conversion layer is written to trasmit Ethernet based SOMEIP prototocol to CAN based signals.